 Testing and servicing are part and parcel of the maintenance required to keep your emergency lighting in good working order.
-Government guidelines on Fire Risk Assessments require testing and maintenance to BS 5266 code of practice.
+Government guidelines on Fire Risk Assessments require testing and maintenance to British Standards.
 You, as owner/occupier, must appoint a competent person to maintain the system.

 Delegating maintenance to experienced, qualified professionals such as Blake Fire & Security Systems ensures your duty of care provision is fulfilled.
 This way, should the worst happen, you know your staff and other occupants can escape safely.

 If you need to install emergency escape lighting, modify your existing system, arrange maintenance or just want some friendly professional advice, call us on 01702 447800 or click the green button below to find out more.